-The doctor or nurse will tell you when it is okay for your child to return to school or daycare.
+Your health care provider will tell you when it is ok for your child to return to school or daycare.
 This may be as soon as 2 to 3 weeks after surgery.

-Climbing stairs is okay.
-Swimming is okay after the strips of tape have fallen off your child's incisions, and the doctor says it is okay.
+In general, walking and climbing stairs is ok.
+Swimming is ok after the strips of tape have fallen off your child's incisions, and the doctor says it is ok.

 You can give your child acetaminophen (Tylenol) for pain.
 The doctor may also prescribe other pain medicines to use at home if your child needs them.